Mughlani Begum: Mughlani Begam’s Stay in Batala (May–September 1758)

 Following Adina Beg Khan’s alliance with the Marathas and Sikhs, Jahan Khan was forced to retreat from Lahore on April 9, 1758.
 As the Marathas advanced, he moved his camp to Shahdara, across the Ravi, taking Mughlani Begam and her daughter with him.
 However, Miskin, her trusted servant, managed to smuggle them back to Lahore in a covered bullock cart and placed them in their residence.

-After the Afghans’ withdrawal, the Marathas appointed Adina Beg Khan as the viceroy of Punjab for an annual tribute of ₹75 lakhs.
+After the Afghans’ withdrawal, the Marathas appointed Adina Beg Khan as the viceroy of Punjab for an annual tribute of 75 lakhs of rupees.
 However, Adina preferred ruling from Batala rather than Lahore, leaving his son-in-law, Khwajah Mirza Khan, in charge of the provincial capital.
 Fearing Mughlani Begam’s intrigues, Khwajah Mirza requested Adina to take her away.
 Adina obliged, providing her with a few thousand rupees and 200 bullock carts for the journey to Batala.

-In Batala, Adina Beg treated Mughlani Begam with generosity, granting her ₹2,000 per month and an additional ₹50 per day for kitchen expenses.
+In Batala, Adina Beg treated Mughlani Begam with generosity, granting her 2,000 rupees per month and an additional 50 rupees per day for kitchen expenses.
 She was provided with a large mansion, and the jewelry she had previously sent him to pawn for ransom was returned to her.
 Leaving her daughter and household in the mansion, she personally resided in Adina Beg’s camp.
 He ensured that all her servants were treated well, giving each of them horses and paying them punctually.